-You've probably seen the commercials on television: A pitchman says that you can settle your tax bill for "pennies on the dollar."
-All you have to do is hire the law firm in the commercial and they will use their special negotiating skills and inside knowledge to get you off the hook with the IRS.
+You've probably seen the commercials: A pitchman says that you can settle your tax bill for "pennies on the dollar."
+All you have to do is hire the law firm in the commercial and they'll use their special negotiating skills and inside knowledge to get you off the hook with the IRS.

 In real life, however, it's not so easy to get the IRS to settle a tax debt for pennies on the dollar.
-It does happen, but only in cases where a taxpayer clearly does not have the assets and/or income to pay off the tax debt in a reasonable time.
-If you have the money to pay the IRS--or will likely have it in the future--no amount of negotiating will convince the IRS to settle for less than you owe.
+It does happen, but only in cases where a taxpayer clearly doesn't have the assets and/or income to pay off the tax debt in a reasonable time.
+If you have the money to pay the IRS—or will likely have it in the future—no amount of negotiating will convince the IRS to settle for less than you owe.
 This is so whether you represent yourself or hire a high-priced law firm.

-To make this determination, the IRS looks at your income and assets to determine your "reasonable collection potential."
-You must provide detailed information about your financial situation on IRS Form 433-A, Collection Information Statement.
-This includes verifiable information about your cash, investments, available credit, assets, income, and debt.
+You must provide detailed information about your financial situation on IRS Form 433-A (individuals) or Form 433-B (businesses), Collection Information Statement, including verifiable information about your cash, investments, available credit, assets, income, and debt.
 In addition to property, the RCP also includes your anticipated future income, less amounts allowed for basic living expenses.

 You can use the Offer in Compromise Pre-Qualifier on the IRS website to determine whether you are eligible and prepare a preliminary proposal.

 You'll need to come up with a minimum offer amount as part of your OIC.
 This is the minimum amount the IRS will accept and is based on the financial disclosures you make in your Form 433.

 Basically, your offer must equal the net realizable value of your assets plus your excess monthly income after subtracting your monthly expenses.
 You then multiply this number by 12 or 24, depending on which payment period you choose (either five months or two years).

 You can follow the instructions in Form 433 for calculating your minimum offer.